White Goods market is marked out by strong competition, rapid product life cycle and continuously growing complexity and innovation.

 • FMI: information transfer handling and process automation;

-• FMI Add On for NI VeriStand® e LabVIEW®: HiL test bench development for control algorithm validation;
+• FMI Add-On for NI VeriStand® and LabVIEW®: HiL test bench development for control algorithm validation;